elementary-Inc/blog/_posts/2021/2021-08-01-elementary-os-6-odin-released.md

 - Fix an issue with keyboard shortcuts not activating the first time they're pressed
 - Avoid losing focus when closing background tabs
 - Validate custom palette

-### photos 2.7.1 Released

-- Fix keyboard activation in tool windows
-- Show saved state correctly in the context-menu

-### videos 2.7.3 Released

-Other updates:

-- Fix an issue with accessing library view
-- Fix an issue with returning to the welcome page while playing multiple videos
-- Prevent sleep while playing a video

 ## Settings